pulumi/terraform-provider-google-beta/website/docs/r/sql_database_instance.html.markdown

 ~> **NOTE on `google_sql_database_instance`:** - First-generation instances have been
 deprecated and should no longer be created, see [upgrade docs](https://cloud.google.com/sql/docs/mysql/upgrade-2nd-gen) for more details.
-To upgrade your First-generation instance, update your Terraform config that the instance has
+To upgrade your First-generation instance, update your config that the instance has
 * `settings.ip_configuration.ipv4_enabled=true`
 * `settings.backup_configuration.enabled=true`
 * `settings.backup_configuration.binary_log_enabled=true`.
-Apply the terraform config, then upgrade the instance in the console as described in the documentation.
+Apply the config, then upgrade the instance in the console as described in the documentation.
-Once upgraded, update the following attributes in your Terraform config to the correct value according to the above documentation:
+Once upgraded, update the following attributes in your config to the correct value according to the above documentation:
 * `region`
 * `database_version` (if applicable)